 If you are between the ages of 14 and 21 and can commit to monthly classes/meetings, follow the link www.wentzvillemo.gov/Careers to complete an application.
 For any questions, please contact Officer Jason Horvath at (636) 639-2196 Ext.
 3348 or by email at Jason.Horvath@wentzvillemo.gov.

 The Wentzville Police Department offers guided tours of our headquarters for groups of 15 or less.
 Most often, these tours are held for scouting groups, daycare facilities or church groups.

 Special Olympics Torch Run

-The Annual Special Olympics Torch Run is held the fourth Wednesday of May.
-The run begins in St. Louis County and crosses over into St. Charles County, with a cermony at the Ameristar Casino.
+The Annual Special Olympics Torch Run is held on the fourth Wednesday of May.
+The run begins in St. Louis County and crosses over into St. Charles County, with a ceremony at the Ameristar Casino.
 The main goal of the Torch Run is to partner law enforcement with the Special Olympics and their athletes.
 At this run, officers and athletes carry the "Flame of Hope" to the opening ceremonies of local Special Olympic competitions.
-Our event is the State Summer Games held in Columbia, Missouri.
+Our main event is the State Summer Games each year.

-To help support the event, law enforcement agencies are selling t-shirts to raise money for the athletes.
-Short sleeve shirts are $10 each.
+To help support the event, law enforcement agencies are selling T-shirts to raise money for the athletes.
+Short sleeve shirts are $15 each.
 This money, as well as other fundraisers held locally and statewide help over 15,000 athletes in Missouri to compete in athletic competitions at no cost to them or their family.

 If you suspect that your teen might be experimenting with drugs, visit the testmyteen.com site to find out more information on at home drug testing.